 - Customer service

-Often it is a combination of different methods that makes the product or the company stand out and contributes to successful differentiation.
+Often it is a combination of different methods that makes the product or the business stand out and contributes to successful differentiation.

-Focus on a specific buying group, or narrow customer group, with a limited product range in a defined geographic area.
+Focus on a specific buying or narrow customer group with a limited product range in a defined geographic area.

 Instead of reaching out widely to many, the goal is to serve this narrow target group better.

 Websites for female entrepreneurs in New York, USA.
 Only one service for one target group in one city.

 Cost leadership involves streamlining operations to reduce costs.